Committee (2nd Day)

 As I see the situation, what my noble and learned friends and my noble friend Lord Anderson have been saying to your Lordships is that this proposes a change in our law that would undermine the proper observation of the rule of law in a most critical way.
 I suggest that for this House to allow that to happen without protesting in the clearest way would be very undesirable indeed.
 I feel confident that if the Government look at this matter again and bear in mind the speeches made to this House today, they will see how it can be dealt with.
 However important Brexit is, it must not be allowed to create a precedent that could be followed hereafter, as has been suggested, which would damage our situation.

 I hope we will always be able to continue in this country without a written constitution.
-However, if we let what is proposed go through with saying it should be amended, we will create a situation where that will not be possible.
+However, if we let what is proposed go through without saying it should be amended, we will create a situation where that will not be possible.
 We should pause before doing so.

 My Lords, I have no legal training, unlike many of the eminent lawyers who have spoken this morning.
 I have occasionally found myself in court, but mainly as a litigant against the Met Police and the Government, although occasionally as a defendant, but I was obviously always innocent.